LiorZ/hdac8_thesis/thesis.rst

 	+---------------+----------------------+------------------+
 ..

 	Below we detail all the different categories we calibrated.
 Each table elaborates the simulation serial number, and the relevant parameters that were perturbed in that specific category.
-Table 1 in the supplementary material describes the entire set of property for each simulation and summarizes their performance.
+Table 1 in the supplementary material describes the entire set of properties for each simulation and summarizes their performance.

 Sampling
 .........